danielscholl-osdu/entitlements/provider/entitlements-v2-azure/README.md

         "dataPartitionId": "test",
         "label": "USER"
     }
+Parent edges point from group to group (in case a group is a member of another group) or from a user to group (in case a user is a member of a group). <br/>
 Child edges point from group to group (in case a group is a member of another group) or from a group to user (in case a user is a member of a group). <br/>
 `role` - an edge property.
 Can be "OWNER" or "MEMBER".
 User can be "OWNER" or "MEMBER" of another group.